crate/crate/docs/general/dml.rst

 ..
 NOTE::

-  * The ``COPY FROM`` statement will not convert or validate your data.
-Please make sure that it fits your schema.
+  * The ``COPY FROM`` statement will convert and validate your data.
-  * Values for generated columns will be computed if the data does not contain them, otherwise they will be imported but not validated, so please make sure that they are correct.
+  * Values for generated columns will be computed if the data does not contain them, otherwise they will be imported and validated
   * Furthermore, column names in your data are considered case sensitive (as if they were quoted in a SQL statement).